Hey friends of Tig-Le,

-In the tradition I have done much of my training in, the universalist buddhadharma tradition it is taught that the establishment of mindfulness naturally leads to a meditative state, but it is not considered to be a meditation by itself.
-It is also taught that meditation without mindfulness can place good mental health and stability, put Refuge at risk.
+In the tradition I have done much of my training in, the universalist Buddha-dharma tradition, it is taught that the establishment of mindfulness naturally leads to a meditative state.
+Still, it is not considered to be a meditation by itself.
+It is also taught that meditation without mindfulness can place good mental health and stability, putting Refuge at risk.
 To safeguard against this, the teaching follows a pathway of first establishing mindfulness.
-Once our mindfulness is well established the mind will naturally come to concentrate in a relaxed, attentive and caring way making it possible to safely engage in meditation practices, with our mindful mind present.
+Once our mindfulness is well established, the mind will naturally come to concentrate in a relaxed, attentive and caring way, making it possible to engage in meditation practices with our mindful mind present safely.

-Traditionally, mindfulness includes developing our awareness potential, not separate from but interwoven with a state of mind that is orientated towards the purposeful establishment, increase and maintenance of an ethical participation, engagement and response, with life.
-This involves active kindness and care for all aspects of the human experience whether it is our own or another’s, and it includes our relationship with the world system and the body of life.
-In teaching this is often referred to as establishing the dialogues of mindfulness.
-It involves learning how to identify, communicate compassionately with, and to become familiar with how to find calm, ease, and friendship with these arising experiences of life and living.
-We do this with the experiences and arisings that we are aware to, not chasing every possible experience.
-And we do this with intention, in a purposeful way that directs and supports our own, others, and the worlds peacefulness and health.
+Traditionally, mindfulness includes developing our awareness potential, not separate from but interwoven with a state of mind that is orientated towards the purposeful establishment, increase and maintenance of ethical participation, engagement and response with life.
+This involves active kindness and care for all aspects of the human experience, whether our own or another’s, and it includes our relationship with the world system and the body of life.
+In teaching, this is often referred to as establishing the dialogues of mindfulness.
+It involves learning how to identify, communicate compassionately with, and become familiar with finding calm, ease, and friendship with these arising experiences of life and living.
+We do this with the experiences and arisings we are aware of, not chasing every possible experience.
+And we do this with intention, in a purposeful way that directs and supports our own, others, and the world’s peacefulness and health.

-Mindfulness training gives us a clear engagement process and training pattern to do all of this in a manner that untangles us from the unhelpful conditioning, habits and experiences of excessive self-analysis, and from the harsh judgments and criticisms of ourselves and others that many of us carry.
-The techniques for the establishment of mindfulness show us a pathway of friendship and care for whom, and for what we encounter whether we are meeting ourselves more closely or encountering other lives.
-The foundation techniques leading to mindfulness help us to disentangle from the purely personal opening us to a more all-encompassing view of our shared humanness that is constantly arising in and moving through us.
-All our lived experiences are expressions of the many aspects of the living breathing body of life that are embedded in the nature of the world system, they are not just ours alone.
+Mindfulness training gives us a straightforward engagement process and training pattern to do all of this, untangling us from the unhelpful conditioning, habits and experiences of excessive self-analysis and the harsh judgments and criticisms of ourselves and others that many of us carry.
+The techniques for the establishment of mindfulness show us a pathway of friendship and care for whom and for what we encounter, whether we are meeting ourselves more closely or discovering other lives.
+The foundation techniques leading to mindfulness help us disentangle from the purely personal opening to a more all-encompassing view of our shared humanness constantly arising in and moving through us.
+All our lived experiences are expressions of the many aspects of the living, breathing body of life that are embedded in the nature of the world system; they are not just ours alone.

-When we start to see and dialogue with experiences in this mindful way, our awareness comes to rest naturally with us, becoming increasingly attentive, caring, and coherent, refining itself into a calm concentrated state.
-Now the mind naturally may move into a meditative state, coupled with awareness of this state and the dialogues of kindness and care, we can safely engage in meditation practices that support the unfolding and the further development, investigation and understanding, of life and living.
-This is also where practice can become more challenging and difficult and so we proceed with care, we move into meditation with our mindfulness.
+When we start to see and dialogue with experiences in this mindful way, our awareness comes to rest naturally with us, becoming increasingly attentive, caring, and coherent, refining itself into a calm, concentrated state.
+Now the mind naturally may move into a meditative state; coupled with an awareness of this state and the dialogues of kindness and care, we can safely engage in meditation practices that support the unfolding and the further development, investigation and understanding of life and living.
+This is also where practice can become more challenging, so we proceed with care.
+We move into meditation with our mindfulness.

-Any one of us can have thoughts and feelings that disrespect the sacred nature of life and living.
+We can have thoughts and feelings that disrespect the sacred nature of life and living.
 Thoughts full of aggression, hatred, violence, and harm.
-They can arise unexpected in relation to lived experience and present arising conditions.
-These thoughts and feelings can lead to real harm, to harmful psychologies and behaviors within us, towards others, expressed in the World.
-However, when seen through the lens of mindfulness, an awareness governed by a deep interest in kindness and care, these unhelpful thoughts and states can be brought within the protections of a deep reaching calm state that allows for healthy, peaceful, healing response.
+They can arise unexpectedly in relation to lived experience and present occurring conditions.
+These thoughts and feelings can lead to actual harm, to harmful psychologies and behaviours within us, towards others, expressed in the World.
+However, when seen through the lens of mindfulness, an awareness governed by a deep interest in kindness and care, these unhelpful thoughts and states can be brought within the protections of a deep-reaching calm state that allows for a healthy, peaceful, healing response.

-If all we do is have an ongoing dialogue with ourselves, a narrative that tells us that how we look, that what we think or feel is wrong, shameful, immoral, unnatural or even incorrect, then we scare, threaten and discourage our loving creative hearts, our open minds.
-We chase awareness away, disparaging it, it becomes destabilized, insecure, restless, because now we are not a safe place for it to be, for it to rest, for it to find Refuge, the experience of the safety, security and protection of our own caring goodness.
-This is what all minds require, the natural ease, the calm attentiveness of our own presence so mind may function coherently.
-As we develop this Refuge, this mindfulness further, awareness becomes empowered finding the freedom to focus on the efforts and activities that give rise to a deeper value and worth within our own lives, for the lives of others, and for the health and peace of the world.
+If all we do is have an ongoing dialogue with ourselves, a narrative that tells us that how we look, that what we think or feel is wrong, shameful, immoral, unnatural or even incorrect, then we scare, threaten and discourage our loving, creative hearts, our open minds.
+We chase awareness away, disparaging it, and it becomes destabilised, insecure, and restless because now we are not a safe place for it to be, for it to rest, for it to find Refuge, the experience of the safety, security and protection of our caring goodness.
+This is what all minds require: the natural ease and calm attentiveness of our presence so the mind may function coherently.
+As we develop this Refuge, this mindfulness further, awareness becomes empowered, finding the freedom to focus on the efforts and activities that give rise to a more profound value and worth within our own lives, for the lives of others, and the health and peace of the world.

-When the mind is able to operate from a state of Refuge, then meditation can be undertaken safely.
-Within the realms of self-governing care, supported by its own mindfulness, able to navigate its own difficulties as required, in a continuation and maintenance of calm and the seeking of support when needed, the mind can know of the stable ground of its own being.
-Caution though, it will get disturbed and disrupted again!
+When the mind can operate from a state of Refuge, meditation can be undertaken safely.
+Within the realms of self-governing care, supported by its own mindfulness, able to navigate its own difficulties as required, in a continuation and maintenance of calm and seeking support when needed, the mind can know of the stable ground of its own being.
+Caution, though, it will get disturbed and disrupted again!

-Meditation, as I have been taught, is to take a specific aspect of life and living and placing it in front of mindful awareness (Mindfulness = fostering a state of mind that is purposefully attentive and actively engaging in the development of Refuge, the kindness, calming, and caring for experiences that arise) as a way to take interest in it and explore its’ nature in a sustained and open way for the purpose of developing knowledge of mind and life and what fosters Refuge, health and peace for all forms of life and the living world.
+Meditation, as I have been taught, is to take a specific aspect of life and living and place it in front of mindful awareness (Mindfulness = fostering a state of mind that is purposefully attentive and actively engaging in the development of Refuge, the kindness, calming, and caring for experiences that arise) as a way to take interest in it and explore its’ nature in a sustained and open way to develop knowledge of mind and life and what fosters Refuge, health and peace for all forms of life and the living world.

-Using refined impersonal and objective questioning, along with a variety of meditative techniques some of which are contemplative and reflective, Shinē (calm abiding), Vipashyana (insight, knowledge of being), amongst others, to objectively explore the shared nature of experience, of human psyche, mind and life, with an openness to discoveries and insights that allow for an ever deepening exploration and direct knowing of the vastness of the nature of life, living, the world system and beyond.
-Much more can be said here on meditation though it is more helpful to do so in-person.
+Using refined impersonal and objective questioning, along with a variety of meditative techniques, some of which is contemplative and reflective, Shinē (calm abiding), Vipashyana (insight, knowledge of being), amongst others, to objectively explore the shared nature of experience, of the human psyche, mind and life, with an openness to discoveries and insights that allow for an ever-deepening exploration and direct knowing of the vastness of the nature of life, living, the world system and beyond.
+Much more can be said here on meditation though it is more helpful to do so in person.

-To teach these meditation techniques to any mind that is struggling with its own stability, to a mind and life that needs Refuge, is not my right.
-It would be reckless and irresponsible of me to share meditative trainings and practices that may destabilize or rupture the very ground for which the life is looking to stabilize.
-I take this responsibility very seriously simultaneously remaining open and deeply interested in sharing teaching and practice.
+To teach these meditation techniques to any mind struggling with its stability, to a mind and life that needs Refuge, is not my right.
+It would be reckless and irresponsible of me to share meditative training and practices that may destabilise or rupture the ground for which the life is looking to stabilise.
+I take this responsibility very seriously, remaining open and deeply interested in sharing teaching and practice.

-All our natural mindful intelligence, all our innate mindful hearts are continually actively looking for the supports of Refuge.
-In desperation, in our need for any support, sometimes we grasp at whatever may keep us afloat.
-Initially looking or behaving like a refuge, these thoughts and behaviors can over time cause greater harm, diminishing what is sometimes referred to traditionally as our True Mindful Refuge.
+All our natural mindful intelligence and innate mindful hearts are continually actively looking for the supports of Refuge.
+In desperation, in our need for support, we sometimes grasp at whatever may keep us afloat.
+Initially looking or behaving like a refuge, these thoughts and behaviours can cause more significant harm over time, diminishing what is sometimes referred to traditionally as our True Mindful Refuge.

-All lives seek to develop health and peacefulness, to establish calm and stability, and so all minds and lives require all My deepest Respect by firstly sharing the practices that lead to the further development of innate mindfulness, and if then an interest in meditation practices arises, these can be safely taught and explored in a graduated way.
+All lives seek to develop health and peacefulness, to establish calm and stability, and so all minds and lives require my deepest respect by firstly sharing the practices that lead to the further development of innate mindfulness.
+If an interest in meditation practices arises, these can be safely taught and explored in a graduated way.

-And so, through Tig-Le House we share mindfulness and meditation practices in support of All Refuge.
+And so, through Tig-Le House, we share mindfulness and meditation practices supporting All Refuge.

-If reading this prompts further interest and question, please come along to a session or retreat with me through Tig-Le House and I look forward to sharing teaching, and engagement in open dialogues together.
+If reading this prompts further interest and questions, please come to a session or retreat with me through Tig-Le House, and I look forward to sharing teaching and engaging in open dialogues.

 May all that lives be well and happy.